 Background & Description

-Teaching Assistant positions in the CU Center for Interprofessional Practice and Education (IPE) supports the program’s 1-credit courses in the spring and/or fall semester, teaching 650+ students training in six health professions including Dentistry, Medicine, Nursing, Pharmacy, Physician Assistant and Physical Therapy.
+Teaching Assistant positions in the CU Center for Interprofessional Practice and Education (IPE) support the program’s 1-credit courses in the spring and/or fall semester, teaching 650+ students training in six health professions including Dentistry, Medicine, Nursing, Pharmacy, Physician Assistant and Physical Therapy.

 Application Timeline:

-Spring Semester: October through November
+Spring Semester: October through December

-Fall Semester: April through May
+Fall Semester: April through June

 Time Commitment: part-time (10-12 hours/week) hybrid position (remote with at least 1 on-campus day per semester).